jjvanzon/JJs-Reference-Architecture/aspects.md

 `< TODO: Consider incorporating these ideas here: >`

-- Make story about bidirectional relationship synchronization in property setters.
-A general description.
 - Idea 2015-04-29: Bidirectional relationship synchronization with a List and a HashSet to make operations not n-problems...